 Your responses to questions must be entered on the response materials, as instructed.
 Notes and other markings made elsewhere on the response materials will not be assessed.
-For multiple-choice questions you must ensure that you use the Multiple-Choice Answer Sheet provided for your responses and follow the instructions printed on the sheet.
+For multiple-choice questions you must use the Multiple-Choice Answer Sheet provided for your responses and follow the instructions printed on the sheet.